Biomedical Research Service

 Supplemental Protocols

-Deproteination by PEG: The protocol is based on precipitation of proteins by 50% polyethylene glycol (PEG)-8000.
+Deproteination by 50% PEG: The protocol is based on precipitation of proteins by 50% polyethylene glycol (PEG)-8000.
 The PEG solution is highly viscous, and should be pipetted slowly using a cut tip.
 Note that the method is not recommended for analysis of nucleotides.
-Cells/tissues may be homogenized in ice-cold dH2O or dH2O supplemented with 0.1% Triton X-100.
+Cells/tissues may be homogenized in ice-cold dH2O or dH2O supplemented with 0.1% Triton X-100 (TX-100).

 (a) tissue:

-1. Homogenize 50 mg tissue in 0.2 ml ice-cold dH2O on ice.
+1. Homogenize 50 mg tissue in 0.2 ml ice-cold dH2O or 0.1% TX-100 on ice.
 Use the same tissue:dH2O ratio for all samples.
 A mechanical homogenizer is recommended for this step.

 3. Add an equal volume of PEG (pipette PEG solution slowly using a cut tip).
-Vigorously vortex solution to mix for at least 30 sec.
+Vigorously shake tube to mix.

 (b) serum/plasma/urine: